bmurdock/scryfall-mcp/README.md

 - Wait a moment and try again
 - Check if you're making too many concurrent requests

+**"Network error: Unexpected token" or gzip-related errors**
+- This was fixed in v1.0.2 by disabling gzip compression
+- Make sure you're using the latest build: `npm run build`
+- Restart Claude Desktop after rebuilding
+- The server now requests uncompressed responses to avoid parsing issues

 **"Card not found"**
 - Verify card name spelling
 - Try using set code + collector number format